 Your most important preparation is to look at your own faith.
 Your baby will be born with your features and will pick up your mannerisms.
 As he or she gets older your child will grow up, too, with your faith.
 In requesting Baptism you, as parents, are acknowledging your own faith and your desire to pass on that faith to your child.
 The whole community share the responsibility of helping you and your child grow in the faith which they themselves will accept as their own in years to come.

 Baptism takes place in St Joseph’s Church, Baltinglass on the 2nd Sunday of every month at 12.15pm.

-In St Mary’s Church Stratford and St Oliver Plunkett’s Church Grangecon the times vary, so please contact the Parish Office for confirmation.
+As dates vary for St. Mary’s Church, Stratford and St. Oliver Plunkett’s Church, Grangecon, please contact the Parish Office for details.

 The Celebration of Baptism

 Having welcomed the child and their family at the door of the church, listened to God’s Word and anointed the child with the strengthening Oil of Catechumens, the child is brought to the font for baptism.

 This is what we are here to do, to baptise them so that they may share in the faith of the Church and have new life with Christ through water and the Holy Spirit